• Skip to main content

 Improper Hair Care

 Shampooing your hair too often, combing through wet hair, or the repetitive use of blow dryers and flat irons may cause or aggravate hair loss issues.
 This damage to the hair is often difficult for patients to reverse.
-However, our advanced hair restoration techniques can aid patients in their hair regrowth journeys.
+However, our state-of-the-art hair-restoration techniques can aid patients in their hair-regrowth journeys.

 Poor Diet